Child of Darkness

 Translated with an Introduction and Critical Commentaries by Donna George Stacey

-Yōko is the story of a sensitive young man's relationship with the title character, a beautiful young woman beset by an unidentified mental illness linked to the traumatic transition from carefree child to responsible adult.
-Her vivid but distorted perceptions of the world, Furui highlights the process by which reality and identity are created.
-Above all, however, Yoko is a touching, if somewhat unusual, tale of a young couple's deepening love.
+Yōko is the story of a sensitive young man’s relationship with a beautiful young woman beset by an unidentified mental illness linked to the traumatic transition from carefree child to responsible adult.
+Her vivid but distorted perceptions of the world highlight the process by which reality and identity are created and provide the centerpiece for a touching, if somewhat unusual, tale of a young couple’s deepening love.
 Yōko won the Akutagawa Prize in 1971.

 Praise / Awards